dustinpfister/blog_posts/_posts/threejs-object3d-traverse.md

 ## 3 - DAE loader helper example

+One project that I have been using where I make use of the traverse method is with my dae helper that I use on top of the Collada Loader for threejs.
+The Collada loader is one of many options when it comes to loading external files and parsing them as workable objects in threejs.
+If you have not got into using external assets yet, the Collada loader might prove to be a good starting point when it comes to options beyond that of the built in buffer geometry loader.
+The examples in this section are from my [main blog post on the DAE loader](/2021/04/30/threejs-dae-collada-loader/) in general that you might want to check out if you want to learn more about this sort of thing.

 ### The DAE Loader helper module

+Here I have the source code of R0 of my dae helper that I write about in detail in my post on the DAE loader in general.
+I made just a few quick changes here that have to do with just adding a few comments and passing a url when calling the cloner function.
+Speaking of the cloner function it is the process of calling this function where the object3d traverse method comes into play actually.

 ```js
 // dae-helper.js - r0 - from threejs-dae-collada-loader